 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 “Mental health has been stigmatized for so long,” says clinical health psychologist, Amy Sullivan, PsyD, ABPP.
-“Fortunately, people are starting to realize that mental health is just as important as physical health and burnout is a very real part of it.”
+“Fortunately, people are starting to realize that mental health is just as important as physical health, and burnout is a very real part of it.”

 Signs of burnout can include:

-- Irritability & quick temper.
+- Irritability and a quick temper.